jupyter/docker-stacks/examples/openshift/README.md

 oc rollout latest dc/mynotebook
 ```

-If you make an error in the configuration file stored in the persistent volume, you will need to scale down the notebook so it isn't running.
+If you make an error in the configuration file stored in the persistent volume, you will need to scale down the notebook, so it isn't running.

 ```bash
 oc scale dc/mynotebook --replicas 0